Kong/brij/README.md

 class ApiResponseSchema extends JSONSchema {
   constructor() {
     super({
-      "x-message": "This is a custom error message that will be returned when validation fails" "type": "object",
+      "x-validation-message": "This is a custom error message that will be returned when validation fails" "type": "object",
       "properties": {
         "code": {